jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarmaction.md

 ### The alarm has been cleared

 Take action when the alarm severity returns to {% include inline_imageClient.html file="icon_alarm_green.png" alt="Normal" %} Normal.
-For more information, see Example Alarm Action Rules.

 ### The alarm has existed for more than…